dsyer/spring-oauth2-integration-tests/vanilla/README.md

 This project shows what you can do with the minimum configuration to set up an Authorization Server and Resource Server.

-For the Authorization Server you need to `@EnableAuthorizatioServer` and also configure at least one client registration (`OAuth2ClientDetails`).
+For the Authorization Server you need to `@EnableAuthorizationServer` and also configure at least one client registration (`OAuth2ClientDetails`).
 You can see this is the bulk of `Application.java`.